NURSING 1011 - Health Assessment and Clinical Nursing II

 General Course Information

-Course Code NURSING 1011 Course Health Assessment and Clinical Nursing II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites Health Assessment and Clinical Nursing I Restrictions Available to B.Nurs Students only Course Description The course will consider a range of acute care nursing skills with further integration of knowledge and attitudes required for practice.
+Course Code NURSING 1011 Course Health Assessment and Clinical Nursing II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites Health Assessment and Clinical Nursing I Restrictions Available to B.Nurs Students only Course Description The course will consider a range of acute care nursing skills with further integration of knowledge and attitudes required for practice.
 Introduction to more complex skills required for safe and therapeutic nursing care will be provided.
 Students have an opportunity to develop research skills in the form of a health numeracy project.
 Students will have the opportunity to begin to learn how to practice in accordance with the NMBA National Nursing Competency Standards for the Registered Nurse.
 Learning will be facilitated through lectures, tutorials, SLE (simulated learning environments) and clinical placements.